 - 1 bunch scallions chopped, for garnish

-For the rice: Heat a 3 quart saucepan over medium-high heat, and add the olive oil.
-Add the onion, and saute for 5 minutes.
+- For the rice: Heat a 3 quart saucepan over medium-high heat, and add 1 tablespoon of olive oil.
+Add ½ cup of the chopped onion, and saute for 5 minutes.

-Bring to a boil, cover the pan, and reduce heat to low.
+- Bring to a boil, cover the pan, and reduce the heat to low.

-Cook for 15-20 minutes, or until the water is absorbed, and rice is fluffy.
+- Cook the rice for 20 minutes, or until the water is absorbed, and rice is fluffy.
+Set the rice aside.

 - For the soup: Heat a stockpot over medium-high heat.